aws-amplify/amplify-swift/README.md

 ### CocoaPods

 Coming soon, will be live by December 6.
-You can use manually in the mean time per instructions under Frameworks below.
+You can use manually in the mean time per instructions under Development Pods below.

 ### Carthage

 Coming soon, will be live by December 6.
-You can use manually in the mean time per instructions under Frameworks below.
+You can use manually in the mean time per instructions under Development Pods below.

 ### Development Pods